 From France, where the inspiration began, to the U.S. where the dream expands, this visually-stunning finishing salt adds rich dimension to as many dishes your imagination can conjure.

 Taste & feel: Spicy, exotic, peppery

-Uses: Table, cooking, and finishing.
-Like Syrah, it pairs well with grilled meats, especially lamb.
-It’s also delicious on a spring salad with freshly-squeezed lemon juice.
+Uses: Primarily a finishing salt, it pairs well with grilled meats, especially lamb.
+It’s also delicious added to gravy and sauces, as well as on a spring salad with freshly-shaved cheese.

 Product of: Alaska, USA

 About: This high-quality flake-style finishing salt comes straight from the pristine waters of Southeastern Alaska.
 As North America's first producer of flake sea salt, Alaska Pure Sea Salt is quickly becoming the preferred finishing salt for a number of top Northwestern chefs.
 Sea salts produced include Original Flake, Alder Smoked Flake, and Sitka Spruce Tip finishing salts.
 Seasonal flavors like Wild Blueberry Flake are available in limited supply.

 Our salty pleasures: